mitchvm/tabnav/README.md

 A set of recommended key bindings is provided in the package's key bindings files, however they are all commented out.
 The recommended key bindings are based on a US-English QWERTY keyboard.
 They make heavy use of the cluster of four keys immediately to the left of the <kbd>Enter</kbd> key.

-To use the recommended key bindings:
+### Recommended key binding setup:

 1. From the Sublime Text Main menu, select _Preferences_ ❯ _Package Settings_ ❯ _TabNav_ ❯ _Key Bindings_
 	1. This will open the the TabNav key bindings package key bindings file (on the left) along with your user key bindings file (on the right) in a new window.
 Notice that all of the default key bindings have been commented out with `//` at the start of each line.
 2. Copy commented-out key TabNav bindings to into your user key bindings array.
 	1. You must paste the key bindings **inside** of the outer-most array brackets in your user key bindings file.
 3. With the copied key bindings still selected (and still commented out), un-comment the entire selection.
 (Main menu: _Edit_ ❯ _Comment_ ❯ _Toggle Comment_)
 	1. If you have no other custom key bindings, your user key bindings file should look like this.
-Notice the brackets - `[` and `]` - on the first and last lines, respectively, and no `//` at the start of each line.
+Notice the brackets - `[` and `]` - on the first and last lines, respectively, and no `//` at the start of each line other than comment lines.

 	```
 	[